Aleemk75/TinyLink/README.md

 ---

+## ⚠️ Security Notice

+This is an educational/portfolio project deployed on free hosting.
+Some browsers may show security warnings due to:
+- Shared IP addresses on free hosting platforms
+- Google Safe Browsing's conservative approach to URL shorteners
+- Low domain reputation for new deployments

+This is a **false positive**.
+The application:
+- Only shortens user-provided URLs
+- Does not host malicious content
+- Implements input validation
+- Is regularly monitored for security

+If you see a warning, you can safely proceed as this is a legitimate portfolio project.

+---

 ## ✨ Features

 ✅ **Create Short Links** - Generate shortened URLs with auto-generated 6-8 alphanumeric codes or custom codes